 Owners of private properties or businesses do not have to fulfill many obligations to the general public or their guests.
 In most cases, they can decorate the property however they please and they are given freedom as to how they conduct themselves on their own land.
 One of the few things they must do, however, is maintain a safe environment that is free of any unreasonable hazards.

 According to Texas State law, all property owners are responsible for any preventable accidents that take place on their property.
 To say that the accident was preventable is to imply that the cause of harm should have been obvious to the property owner and that it was dangerous enough to demand immediate remedy.
 By allowing such a hazard to exist, they could be found negligent in a civil lawsuit.

-If you have been injured while visiting someone else’s property, contact a Dallas premises liability attorney from the Lenahan Law Firm today!
+If you have been injured while visiting someone else’s property, contact a Dallas personal injury attorney from the Lenahan Law Firm today!